 What Does The Suv Mean On A Pet Scan

-Dec 06, 2025 · 10 min read
+10 min read

 In the realm of medical imaging, particularly within Positron Emission Tomography (PET) scans, the term SUV holds significant weight.
 SUV, short for Standardized Uptake Value, is a semi-quantitative measure used to assess the metabolic activity of tissues, particularly in the context of cancer diagnosis and treatment monitoring.
 Understanding what SUV means on a PET scan is crucial for both healthcare professionals and patients alike.
-This article delves into the intricacies of SUV, its calculation, interpretation, limitations, and clinical applications.
+This article looks at the intricacies of SUV, its calculation, interpretation, limitations, and clinical applications.

 What is SUV?